-1) In the cases referred to in (2), the persons subject to due diligence shall perform the following duties taking a risk-based approach:61

-- a) identification and verification of the identity of the contracting party (Art.
+- 1) In the cases referred to in (2), the persons subject to due diligence shall perform the following duties taking a risk-based approach:62 - a) identification and verification of the identity of the contracting party (Art.
 6); - b) identification and verification of the identity of the beneficial owner (Art.
-7); - b^{bis}) identification and verification of the identity of the recipient of the distribution of legal entities established on a discretionary basis and the beneficiary of life assurance policies and other insurances with investment-related objectives (Art.
-7a and 7b);62
+7); - bbis) identification and verification of the identity of the recipient of the distribution of legal entities established on a discretionary basis and the beneficiary of life assurance policies and other insurances with investment-related objectives (Art.
+7a and 7b);63 - c) establishment of a business profile (Art.
+8); and - d) supervision of business relationships at a level that is commensurate with the risk (Art.
+9). - 2) Due diligence duties shall be performed in the following cases: - a) when establishing a business relationship; - b) when carrying out occasional transactions:64